My Best Friend's Wedding 🎮 Outrun Gaming

 I work in sales for my day job and have for nearly a decade.

 The number of things this movie glamorizes in terms of sketchy, unethical behavior is impressive.
 Younger salespeople are taking the wrong messages from this movie.
+It’s not glamorizing the reckless behavior, yet for many, that’s how it comes off.

 The 40-Year-Old Virgin